3lbsofSalt/libSciPute/doc/matrix/gaussian.md

 **Description/Purpose:**
 This routine uses gaussian elimination to find an upper triangular matrix and modify an associated vector as if they were part of an augmented matrix.
+A use of this function should be followed by a use of the upperTriBackSub function to solve the associated equation.

 **Input:**
 - `struct Matrix* A` - The **square** matrix that the elimination will be performed